mal1kc/proje_ogrenci_aidat/readme.md

 - [X] remove admin layout and use only _layout (not useful)

+- [ ] ordered pagination not seems to work as expected (fix)

+- [ ] in listings fix role based column visibility (not working as expected)

 ## todo , maybe

 - [X] move partial views to shared folder + add partial views for all possible models (done 5-6 commits before check)